 The College encourages reporting of sexual misconduct and seeks to remove any barriers to reporting.
-The College recognizes that a reporting party who has been drinking or using drugs at the time of an incident may be hesitant to make a report because of potential disciplinary-
+The College recognizes that a reporting party who has been drinking or using drugs at the time of an incident may be hesitant to make a report because of potential disciplinary consequences.
+Accordingly, students who report sexual misconduct, either as a Complainant or a third party witness, will not be subject to disciplinary action for being under the influence of alcohol or other drugs at the time of the alleged incident of sexual misconduct, so long as their actions did not place the health or safety of another person at risk.
+The College may, however, initiate an educational discussion or pursue other educational remedies regarding alcohol or other drugs.